Aarongoldmananalyst/NEON-HR-ANALYTICS-CASE-STUDY-Employee-Attrition-Workforce-Insights/README.md

 # 🧩 Problem Statement

 Organizations face rising turnover and wage compression.
-HR leaders needed to answer:
+HR leaders needed answers to:

 1. Where are we losing talent?
 2. Why are employees leaving?